kalamuna/kalastatic-boilerplate/src/index.md

 ---
 layout: layouts/html.twig
-title: DUG TO
+title: KalaStatic Demo
 description: This is a Hello World demonstration of using KalaStatic.
 ---

-# Hello, Drupal Toronto!
+# Hello, Prototype!

 This is a simple Hello World example of KalaStatic.
 In it, you see use of: